 Once you are fully informed and comfortable with all the information, you will need to sign a consent form.
 This gives permission for the procedure to be carried out and states that you understand what will happen and the risks that are involved.

 The procedure can be done in the treatment room of the nursery at the hospital.
 You might choose to stay with your baby, or maybe wait in the hospital roomuntil it’s over.
 Just tell your doctor if you want to be in the room.

 Baby is usually awake throughout the procedure.
 He will be placed into a molded seat or firm surface called a “papoose board.”
 This has velcro straps to secure his legs and arms to keep him still.

 The penis and surrounding area will be thoroughly cleansed with antiseptic.
 An anesthetic will then be administered.

 To Help With Pain

 Your baby may also be given a pacifier which has been dipped in sugar water.
-This can further help reduce discomfort and stress.
-They could also be given acetaminophen to help further relieve pain.
+This can reduce discomfort and stress.
+They could take acetaminophen to help further relieve pain.

 Discuss with your doctor what pain relief will be administered before the procedure commences, so you know what’s happening.